St. Casimir Parish, South Bend: History

 These tense circumstances of the dispute between the parishioners and church authority led to an event on Feb.
 15, 1914 at the parish that was later named "Krwawa Niedziela" or "Bloody Sunday."
 On that Sunday morning, Rev. Stanislaus Gruza, C.S.C., arrived at St. Casimir and was met by a crowd of opponents.
 Rev. Gruza had to be both assigned by the provincial and appointed by the bishop.
 A riot ensued when the priest arrived to begin his duties.
 A crowd of more than 1,000 people repulsed a squad of 23 police when they attempted to install Rev. Stanislaus Gruza, C.S.C in the rectory of the parish.
-Numerous people were injured in the melee.
+Numerous people were injured in the melee which included the ripping up of the fence and saplings, ransacking of the rectory, and even hurling of statues.

 After the riot, Bishop Herman Joseph Alerding obtained a restraining order against the trustees of St. Casmir church for refusing Father Gruza admittance to the church; 28 people were arrested on various charges.
 In late March, Fr.
 Gruza was allowed to take possession of the parish but many parishioners vowed not to cooperate with him.
 The legal problems were settled and criminal charges dropped in the following months.
 In the summer of 1915, Rev. Gruza quietly left the parish and was replaced by Rev. Stanislaus Gorka, C.S.C. as Pastor without any opposition.
 The memory of the riot saddened Rev. Gruza and stayed with him all his life.
 Although Bishop Alerding remained above the dispute until just prior to the riot, afterwards he was blamed by the parishioners for not making his intentions known and not meeting with them.

 The parish was rebuilt under the leadership of Rev. Stanislaus Gorka, C.S.C.
 Perhaps because the dispute was limited to less than two years, most of the disgruntled parishioners returned.
 In the 1920s, a new church was built at the corner of Dunham and Webster Streets.
 This lot which was the site of much of the violence in 1914, now held the parish's greatest pride and joy.
 The church was blessed by the new bishop, John F. Noll, O.D. on November 15, 1925.